Shivani-781/Eval-Educational-Website/README.md

 # Eval - Let's Learn & Assess
-+ The project proposes an idea to develop a platform for IIT JEE aspirants to learn,practice and evalute their skills.
++ The project proposes an idea to develop a platform for IIT JEE aspirants to learn, practice and evalute their skills.
-+ This website will contain related study materials, video lectures, and mock test series for practice to improve the students' performance
++ This website will contain related study materials, video lectures, and mock test series for practice to improve the students' performance.

 ## Live website link
 [Eval - Let's Learn & Assess](https://rohanbhardwaj.github.io/Eval/)